-- Ctrl 1- brings the formatting cell menu. - Freeze Panes to make your headers stay constant while you scroll through your spreadsheet.
+- Ctrl 1- brings the formatting cell menu. - Autosum

+Totals the amounts in the columns above and automatically resums if any amounts are changed; very handy for medical billing summaries.
+An alternative is Alt= to total the column or row of numbers. - Freeze Panes to make your headers stay constant while you scroll through your spreadsheet.
 Found under View and then Freeze Panes.